-As a full-time apprentice working 30 hours per week, then, you’ll earn a minimum of £111 per week if you’re on the current apprenticeship rate (£117 from April 2019).
+As a full-time apprentice working 30 hours per week, you’ll earn a minimum of £129 per week if you’re on the current apprenticeship rate.

-As a 19-year-old who is 14 months into their apprenticeship, you would earn a minimum of £177 per week.
+If you’re over 19 years old, and more than a year into your apprenticeship, you would earn a minimum of £196.80 per 30-hour week.

 Can I earn more?

-According to Total Jobs, the average salary for an apprenticeship is currently £23,000, which works out at around £12 per hour (although this will include all levels of apprenticeship).
+In addition, employers often pay more than the minimum rates, particularly for higher level apprenticeships.
+According to Total Jobs, the average annual salary for an apprenticeship is £23,000, which works out at around £12 per hour (although this includes all levels of apprenticeship).

-As an apprentice, you’ll be expected to pay income tax if you earn over a certain amount.
+As an apprentice, you’ll pay income tax if you earn over a certain amount.

 You’ll be allowed a ‘tax free allowance’ - this is the amount you can earn over a year without having to pay tax.
-Currently, this amount is £11,850, though it will likely increase in April 2019.
-You would have to be earning roughly £228 or more each week to go over this allowance.
+For the 2021/2020 financial year this amount is £12,570.
+You would have to be earning roughly £241.70 or more each week to go over this allowance.

 An apprentice earns £14,000 each year

-If you earn more than £162 per week, you’ll also have to pay National Insurance Contributions (NIC).
+For the 2021/2022 financial year, if you earn more than £184 per week, you’ll also have to pay National Insurance Contributions (NIC).

 An apprentice earns £14,000 each year, or £269.23 each week

-It’s important to calculate your ‘take home’ pay as soon as possible – as you can see, the difference between your ‘income’ and the amount you will actually receive can be very different, and this could have a large impact on the way you budget your spending.
+As you can see from the examples above, the difference between your ‘income’ and the amount you will actually receive can be very different, and this could seriously impact the way you budget your spending.

 UK National Minimum Wage and National Living Wage rates